jim-g-n/nidmod/README.md

 # networkdiffusionanalyser
-A package for performing integration on networks and running and analysing diffusion models
+An alpha package for performing integration on networks and running and analysing diffusion models